 Interviewing clients, I’m always surprised just how many of them say it happened because of bad influences.
 On one hand, it’s easy to dismiss that as shifting blame.
 It does seem at times like courtrooms are filled with the victims of bad influences but not any of those bad influences themselves.
 Reality is probably a little more complicated.
 Everyone is both the influencer and the influencee.
 Either way, Jared wasn’t all alone, and I doubt anyone is going to argue that his friend didn’t have some influence on him committing the offenses.

 So Jared had substance abuse problems, some psychosexual issues, and a seriously bad influence in his life.
+He would probably benefit from spending time with a porn addiction support group in the future, but he has his sentence to complete first.
 Although fifteen years and eight months doesn’t seem so bad to an Arizona lawyer, it was apparently intended to be an especially harsh sentence.
 Given Jared’s all too common circumstances, though, it’s hard to say anything other than his celebrity makes him different from any other defendant in his situation.